Find & Apply For Ophthalmic Technician Jobs In Mecklenburg, North Carolina

 Salary Information & Job Trends In this Region

-Ophthalmic Technicians in Mecklenburg, North Carolina play a crucial role in assisting ophthalmologists in providing eye care to patients. - Entry-level Ophthalmic Technician salaries range from $30,000 to $35,000 per year - Mid-career Certified Ophthalmic Assistant salaries range from $40,000 to $50,000 per year - Senior-level Ophthalmic Technologist salaries range from $50,000 to $60,000 per year The history of Ophthalmic Technicians in Mecklenburg, North Carolina dates back to the early days of ophthalmology when technicians assisted with basic eye examinations and procedures.
-Over time, the role of Ophthalmic Technicians has evolved to include advanced diagnostic testing, patient education, and specialized imaging techniques to assist in diagnosing and treating various eye conditions.
-Current trends in the field of Ophthalmic Technicians in Mecklenburg, North Carolina include the integration of electronic health records, telemedicine consultations, and the use of advanced technologies such as optical coherence tomography for precise imaging of the eye.
+Ophthalmic Technicians in Mecklenburg, North Carolina play a crucial role in assisting ophthalmologists and optometrists in providing eye care services to patients. - Entry-level Ophthalmic Technician salaries range from $30,000 to $40,000 per year - Mid-career Certified Ophthalmic Technician salaries range from $40,000 to $55,000 per year - Senior-level Ophthalmic Specialist salaries range from $55,000 to $70,000 per year The history of Ophthalmic Technicians in Mecklenburg, North Carolina can be traced back to the early days of eye care practices in the region, where individuals with specialized training began assisting eye care professionals in various tasks.
+As eye care technology and practices have advanced, the role of Ophthalmic Technicians in Mecklenburg, North Carolina has evolved to include more specialized tasks such as conducting diagnostic tests, assisting in surgical procedures, and educating patients on eye care practices.
+Current trends in the field of Ophthalmic Technicians in Mecklenburg, North Carolina include the integration of digital eye care technology, the emphasis on preventative eye care measures, and the increasing demand for specialized training and certification in the field.